branner-non-code/notes/notes/content/Reading_and_talks/Kahneman_Thinking_Fast_and_Slow_notes_Part_1_Two_Systems.md

 ### 1 [No subtitle]

- * P. 97: "A remarkable aspect of your mental life is that you are rarely stumped. ...
+ * p.
+97: "A remarkable aspect of your mental life is that you are rarely stumped. ...
 Whether you state them or not, you often have answers to questions that you do not completely understand, relying on evidence that you can neither explain nor defend."

 ### 2 Substituting questions

- * P. 97: "If a satisfactory answer to a hard question is not found quickly, System 1 will find a related question that is easier and will answer it." "**Substitution**."
+ * p.
+97: "If a satisfactory answer to a hard question is not found quickly, System 1 will find a related question that is easier and will answer it." "**Substitution**."

  * **target question**: the assessment you intend to produce
  * **heuristic question**: the simpler question that you answer instead

- * P. 98: Idea of substitution came up in asking "how people manage to make judgments of probability without knowing precisely what probability is. ...
+ * p.
+98: Idea of substitution came up in asking "how people manage to make judgments of probability without knowing precisely what probability is. ...
 When called upon to judge probability, people actually judge something else and believe they have judged probability."

  * George Pólya advised substituting an easier question for a harder question (as a System 2 tactic).
 System 1 uses the same tactic as part of the mental shotgun.

  * "You are not limited to perfectly reasons answers to questions.
 There is a heuristic alternative to careful reasoning, which sometimes works fairly well and sometimes leads to serious errors."

- * P. 99: "The mental shotgun makes it easy to generate quick answers to difficult questions without imposing much hard work on your lazy System 2."
+ * p.
+99: "The mental shotgun makes it easy to generate quick answers to difficult questions without imposing much hard work on your lazy System 2."

  * Heuristic "answers need to be fitted to the original questions."
 "Another capability of system 1, **intensity matching**, is available to solve that problem.